SkywareSW/ware/README.md

 ## If / Else

 ```
-if name is "Alice",
+if score is bigger than 90,
-    show "Hey Alice!"
+    show "A grade"
 else,
-    show "Who are you?"
+    show "Keep trying"
 .
 ```